SaturnIC/RTT-ARM-Cortex-SWD-JTAG-Logging-GUI/README.md

 # Python RTT GUI
 ![RTT GUI](./docs/python_rtt_gui.png)

-A Python GUI serving as a wrapper for SEGGER Real-Time Transfer (RTT) debug communication over J-Link.
-This project accesses RTT communication directly through the J-Link drivers without the need for intermediary applications.
+This project serves as a wrapper for SEGGER Real-Time Transfer (RTT) debug channel, demonstrating how to replace clunky classical channels like UART with lean and mean SWD, SWO for ARM MCUs without the need for any intermediary applications.

-It can be used as a foundation to create a custom debug communication tool for MCU development, avoiding the use of classical slower and clunky approaches like UART channels.
+This project can be used as a foundation to create a custom debug communication tool for ARM MCU development.

-Instead, it leverages the J-Link flash debugging adapter for fast debug communication.
+The documentation and examples in pylink, SEGGER's Python wrapper, are severely lacking when it comes to using the RTT channel, so this project may also serve as a guide to help leverage pylink for RTT.

 ## Features
 - Connects to MCUs using the J-Link debugger directly via J-Link drivers, eliminating the need for intermediary software such as RTTViewer.